 Challenges for this Objective Risks to this Objective How do we bring together multiple definitions of trust, privacy, and security?
 Failing to come to a common understanding of both technological and human risk.
 What are the attack risks?
-What are emotional trust issues?
-Lack of understanding how important privacy is by the new generation.
+Lack of understanding how important What are the emotional trust issues? privacy to some voters.
+Voter suppression and coercion.
 How to balance the security and trust risks of different election systems?
-Voter suppression and coercion.

 Risks to election systems include traditional (and novel) attacks, but there are also risks based on what and who voters trust in their interactions with an election.
-This objective will bring these two perspectives on risk together, so systems can be designed to meet both needs.
+This objective will bring these two perspectives on risk together, seeking to balance them effectively and efficiently so that systems can be designed to meet both needs.

-- Bring together a cross-disciplinary group to explore risks from all perspectives. - Create a model that will help designers and election officials make choices to minimize risks, or put in place steps to mitigate those risks.
+Bring together a cross-disciplinary group to explore risks from all perspectives.

+• Create a model that will help designers and election officials make choices to minimize risks, or put in place steps to mitigate those risks.

 - Existing election risk models

 - Risk models for health and medical systems

 - FDA risk analysis and mitigation processes

 - Technologies like NFC, QR codes and other ways to transport information between systems

+- IEEE VSSC/1622 Common Data Format